 Adding or removing Dependents

-- You must notifiy the Human Resources department if you have a new dependent child in order for that dependent to receive benefits.
+- You must notifiy the Human Resources department if you have a new dependent child, new spouse or domestic partner in order for that dependent to receive benefits.

-- Likewise if your son or daughter no longer meets the requirements for receiving benefits (turns 26 years old), you must notify the Human Resources to remove them from coverage.
+- If your dependent child no longer meets the requirements for receiving benefits (turns 26 years old), you must notify the Human Resources to remove them from coverage.

 Step 1 - Enroll in medical/dental/vision coverage